Louise Emerson Ronnebeck: Married life

-WPA murals
+New Deal murals

 During the Great Depression, Emerson actively sought commissions by submitting proposals through the Treasury Department's Section of Painting and Sculpture, later renamed the Section of Fine Arts.
-The Section focused on artwork for federal buildings, rather than state or municipal buildings, like the WPA/FAP.
+The Section focused on artwork for federal buildings.
 Some people believed that during these difficult times, there should be higher priorities than art.
 Harry Hopkins, head of the WPA appointed by FDR, said it best [of artists] "Hell!
 They've got to eat just like other people".
 Many feared that if the Depression continued for very long, a generation of artists would be lost and a fatal blow would be dealt to American culture.

 Between 1937 and 1944, Emerson entered 16 competitions for mural commissions including the Department of Justice Building, Washington, D.C.
 (1936, 1941), Fort Scott, Kansas (1937), Phoenix, Arizona (1937), Worland, Wyoming (1938), Dallas, Texas (1940), Grand Junction and Littleton, Colorado (1940), Social Security Building, Washington, D.C., (1940 and 1942), Amarillo, Texas (1941), and Los Angeles, California (1944).
 She won two commissions for post office murals, both funded by the Treasury Department Section of Painting and Sculpture.

 The first of Emerson's murals to be commissioned by the Section was The Fertile Land Remembers, 10 × 5 ft oil on canvas.
 It was designed for the post office in Worland, Wyoming and installed in 1938.
 There was some controversy over a Colorado artist being chosen to execute a Wyoming mural, but Edward Rowan, the Superintendent of the Section of Painting & Sculpture said in a memo to the Director of Procurement, "The artists of Wyoming had an equal chance with those in Colorado to compete in the regional competition.
 The artists of Wyoming according to all records are very poor".

 In preparation for the project, Emerson researched Wyoming history and consulted with the Worland postmaster.
 The approved design depicted a determined looking pioneer farming family in a Conestoga wagon pulled by oxen heading directly toward the viewer.
 In the background/sky are Indians riding horses chasing buffalo, executed in a translucent cloud-like manner.
 The Indians and the pioneer farming family were both historically dependent on the land and they are shown being displaced by the new, thriving and growing oil industry.
 The mural has since been moved and installed in the downtown Casper, Wyoming Post Office in the Dick Cheney Federal Building.